kadaster/dev-recovery-bootstrap/README.md

 1. Open a WSL `Bash shell`, you will enter your `homedirectory`.
 1. Get the **latest, uncompromised Gitea recovery backup** file named `recovery-repos-YYYYMMDDhhmm.zip`, from the **Continuity management tooling**, and **place it in directory /tmp**.
 Currently, there's no description how to obtain such a backup.
 1. Unzip the Gitea recovery backup: `unzip /tmp/recovery-repos-YYYYMMDDhhmm.zip -d /tmp`
-1. Clone the recovery script sources: `git clone file://tmp/recovery/dev/dev-recovery.git recovery`
+1. Clone the recovery script sources: `git clone file://tmp/recovery/dev/dev-recovery.git ~/recovery`
-1. Start the recovery: `cd recovery; ./recovery.sh`
+1. Start the recovery: `cd ~/recovery; ./recovery.sh`

 The recovery process encompasses several steps.
 After the recovery script is started it displays a menu describing the steps of the recovery process.
 The script can be stopped if necessary and restarted again, skipping steps that have been executed already.